calum74/econv/README.md

   K = limit + limit/input_size
 ```

 We can then use Equation (3) to give us the expected entropy loss.
-Again we note that larger  `limit`, smaller `input_size` and smaller `output_size` imply lower entropy loss.
+Again we note that larger `limit`, smaller `input_size` and smaller `output_size` give lower entropy loss.